Here’s How to Help Birds

 Here’s why:

-It’s estimated that outdoor cats kill more than two billion birds each year.
+It’s estimated that outdoor cats kill more than 2.4 billion birds each year.
 And a house cat is one of the few predators that can catch a hummingbird.

 Sadly, outdoor cats are hit by cars, killed by neighbors, and eaten by coyotes.